SeisComP/common/libs/seiscomp/io/recordstream/descriptions/global_recordstream.rst

 The path may be a absolute or relative path to a file.
 Environment variables are **not** resolved.
 If path is set to ``-`` the data is read from `stdin`.

+Supported files types are:

+* miniSEED
+* SAC
+* XML
+* binary

 By default the record type is set to `mseed`.
-If a file name extension is available, then the record type is set as follows:
+SAC data can be read using the *#sac* descriptor.
+If a file name extension is available, then the record type is set as
+follows:

 ========= ===========
 Extension Record Type